 Other “Career-Ready” Things to Consider

-To be career ready you’ll need to research this career field, know what interests you and which training program you want to pursue.
-Below are a few good articles to start with!
+To be career ready you’ll need to research the aviation maintenance career field, find out what interests you, and which training program you want to pursue.
+Below are a few great articles to start with!

 Do Aircraft Mechanics Make Good Money?
 Compensation and benefits look a little different in each sector of the industry.
 Read on to learn more!